 Firstly, these changes can be small shifts to already existing routines.
 This brings us to Starbucks.
 Workers at the customer end of Starbucks are given a set of instructions on how to deal with difficult people.
 This simple set of protocols make the employees seem exceedingly calm even in the most disturbing situation.
 Starbucks cultivated willpower as a habit, just by defining their already existing processes more minutely.
 Secondly, these changes should be a core routine in the depths of the organization.
 This is best explained through the example of Alcoa, a steel manufacturing giant.
 The company was incurring losses and this led the management to call for a change in the leadership.
 The new CEO immediately embarked upon the mission to make Alcoa the safest steel manufacturer.
 Seemingly unrelated to the loss being incurred, changes in the safety measures caused the profit margins to peak in a year.
 Better safety meant using more efficient machinery, having extensive communication across the hierarchy, in case there was an accident, and introducing safer, modern procedures for the employees to follow.
 This in turn caused stupendous growth within the company.

 Create small wins to garner support

 The sooner an organization develops keystone habits, the sooner it’ll be able to succeed.
-These routines are in an organization’s grass roots.
+These routines are in an organization’s grassroots.
 Inculcating these habits from the very beginning orients all the resources in the direction of productivity.
 A committed task force can do wonders in no time.
-The sooner their potential is realized the better it is for the organisation.
+The sooner their potential is realized the better it is for the organization.

 PC: jarmoluk, pixabay / CCO